 - A person’s risk of developing cancer depends on many factors, including age, genetics, and exposure to risk factors (including some potentially avoidable lifestyle factors).

-- An estimated 2% of soft tissue sarcoma cases in the UK are linked to certain occupational exposures.
+- 100% of Kaposi sarcoma cases in the UK are preventable.

 Credit us as authors by referencing Cancer Research UK as the primary source.
 Suggested styles are: